leanloia/didyouwatchthis/README.md

 **Did you watch this?** (or "DYWT") works as a random movie displayer that offers you choices to watch and learn about.

-You'll be capable of view info about a random movie or series, and learn more about it.
+You'll be capable of view info about a random movie, and learn more about it.
 Also accessing to a IMDB database and an specific content and his detail information.

 **DYWT** was developed using JavaScript as a project for the Ironhack full-stack developer bootcamp (06-2020) using the IMDb-API.